This Gay Man Escaped From Afghanistan. America Has Abandoned Him in a ‘Terrifying’ Limbo.

 He added: “If they come to know someone is LGBTQ, they will definitely kill them.
 It is very hard for people like me.
 You have to leave the country because there is no possibility to live there because of who you are.
 But this is the country where you were born, and you cannot live there because of what you are.
 The only option is not to live there.
 LGBTQ people in Afghanistan, and refugees like me, need the help of Western countries to help them get out of there.”

-Kelley told The Daily Beast she offered her help to evacuate C, because like other individuals she offered the same assistance to, “I feared he would suffer the most horrible, barbaric death if the Taliban found him.”
+Kelley told The Daily Beast she offered her help to evacuate C, because like other individuals to whom she offered the same assistance, “I feared he would suffer the most horrible, barbaric death if the Taliban found him.”
 They stayed in touch by text, including terrifying moments such as during a gunfight, or when C, in the trunk of a car, could hear the Taliban asking questions of the driver.

 “I emailed our political leaders about this LGBTQ activist, and no one responded,” Kelley told The Daily Beast.
 “I thought, ‘How dare we let this happen?
 This is why I pay my tax dollars.’
 If I didn’t help him, who would?
 It’s still just as bad.
 My lawyers are frustrated with the State Department, and how incompetent and unorganized they seem to be.
 I just hope the State Department lets him, and others, in eventually, so he can be free to be gay here.
 I am deathly afraid that he may be sent back to Afghanistan.
 We cannot let that happen.”
 Kelley said she had overseen a vetting of C herself when helping him escape, to ensure that he did not represent any kind of danger.